-Now let us show that $(L(H_n))_{n\geq 0}$ is submitted to a `negative drift' so that the sequence regularly returns to small values.
-Precisely, with positive probability, the ordinate of the moving vertex increases of at least 1 between the $kn$-th and $k(n+1)$-th steps.
-This also allows to control the number of steps needed for the ordinate of the moving vertex to reach a distance at least $\kappa+1$ from the last good step.\\
+Now let us show that $(L(H_n))_{n\geq 0}$ is submitted to a `negative drift' so that the sequence regularly returns to small values. {We introduce an event of positive probability on which the ordinate of the moving vertex indeed increases of at least 1 between the $kn$-th and $k(n+1)$-th steps.
+Working a bit more, we will obtain as a consequence that the height of the history set decreases by at least 1 on this event if it is greater than $\kappa$.} Notice that such event also allows to control the number of steps needed for the ordinate of the moving vertex to reach a distance at least $\kappa+1$ from the last good step.\\